-Every October, the beer world descends upon Denver for what is their version of a championship game, award ceremony and beauty pageant all rolled into one.
-The Great American Beer Fest is a chance for breweries to showcase their wares and be judged by an expert panel.
+Every October, the beer world descends upon Denver for their version of a championship game, award ceremony and beauty pageant all rolled into one.
+The Great American Beer Fest is a chance for breweries to showcase their wares before an expert panel.
 For visitors, it’s an opportunity to sample 1,000 beers in an afternoon, which sounds like a blessing and a curse.

 Three New Jersey breweries walked away winners this year; Mount Holly’s Spellbound received a gold medal in the wood and barrel-aged category for Palo Santo Wood, one of NJ’s original craft breweries, River Horse, took home bronze in the Belgian tripel category for their flagship beer, Tripel Horse and finally, in the chili beer category, Woodbury’s Eight & Sand took home a silver for their Bad Hombre chili milk stout, competing against 98 other entries from across the United States.

 “When they were announcing the winners, I turned to Chris [Mazzone, his business partner] and asked what category Bad Hombre was entered in because I forgot,” said Eight & Sand co-founder and operator Chris Burke.

 “Just as he said ‘chili beer’, they showed the winners of the category.
 That was just amazing.
 We were not expecting that at all considering who enters every year.”

 If you look behind the bar at the Eight & Sand taproom, you can see the silver medal proudly displayed.
 You can also have a pint of that delicious chocolatey, milky taste bud invigorating stout that’s not too fiery from the serrano peppers, but just spicy enough to give you a little va-voom.

 “We finished it right after the last presidential debate last year and as a joke we named it Bad Hombre,” Burke said.